pandorabots-admin/docs/pages/faq.md

 **How can I find my user key?**

-You may find your user key (and regenerate it) on your Account Page, and under the "Custom Application" Integration on the Deploy page.
+You may find your user key (and regenerate it) on your Account Page, under the Pandorabots API Channel on the Deploy page.

 **How can I find my app ID?**

-You may find your app ID under the "Custom Application" Integration on the Deploy page.
-Note that your application ID is also the same as your user name (and will take the form of "un" followed by a string of numbers).
+You may find your app ID under the Pandorabots API Channel on the Deploy page.

 **I'm not a developer - can I use the API?**

-The API is designed with developers in mind but user friendly tools like the Pandorabots _Command Line Interface_ are accessible for any motivated self-starter eager to study the documentation!
+The API is designed with developers in mind but user friendly tools like the Pandorabots _Command Line Interface_ are accessible for any motivated self-starter eager to study the documentation.
+But why not try some of the other channels like Chat Widget, Pandorabots Landing Page, Facebook Messenger, etc.!
 ___
 ### Bots
 {: #bots}